Manstein04/Snake-Game/README.md

 ### About

 It's a modified snake game.
-In this game, there are many level.In different levels you get different level of speeds.
+In this game, there are many levels.In different levels you get different level of speeds.
 Moreover you get to different type of structure.

 ### Resources:
 "C"